yulinyige/express/Contributing.md

 # Triaging

-Open issues in this repo are subject to the following triage criteria:
+Open issues will be triaged as necessary.
+When a new issue is opened and a triager is available but is not sure what action to take on the issue, the triger should add the `needs triage` label.
+There are several labels that are mainly involved in triaging:

-`needs triage`: Issues that are opened and un-attended / unclassified belong to this category, and are either automatically or manually labelled with `needs triage`
+* `needs triage`: Issues that are opened and un-attended/unclassified.

-`question`: Issues that are not leading upto a bug or an enhancement to any of the express repos, but emanating from the usage of it are classified as `question`
+* `question`: Issues that are not leading up to a bug or an enhancement.

-`bug`: Issues that, after investigation, provides a reasonable conviction about a potential bug in the express code, are classified as `bug`
+* `bug`: Issues that present a reasonable conviction there is a bug.

-`enhancement`: Issues that, after discussion, investigation, and technical assessment, found to be a reasonable candidate for a good to have feature, are tagged as `enhancement`.
+* `enhancement`: Issues that are found to be a reasonable candidate for a good to have feature.

 Raisers may appeal to change the tag with sufficient reasoning.
 Maintainers can change the tag based on the change in inference in the course of investigation.